 - Once the invention is considered novel, nonobvious, and useful by the US Patent Office, you will receive 20 years of exclusive patent rights to your invention.

-- Inventor/patent filer gets protection for a pre-determined period, allowing him/her to keep competitors at bay.
+- The applicant gets protection for a pre-determined period, allowing him/her to keep competitors at bay.

-- Inventor/patent filer can license the patent for others to use it, or sell it, as with any asset, providing an important source of revenue for the business.
+- The applicant can license the patent for others to use it, or sell it, as with any asset, providing an important source of revenue for the business.

 Patent Filing Procedure

 - A Full Disclosure agreement is signed between U.S. patent filer and the patent attorney for complete knowledge disclosure about the invention.

 - Initiating drafting of the patent application, constituting the claims about the technology and idea made about the invention.